-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
-Call our Member Help Team for more information.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List."
+Our plan covers most adult Part D vaccines at no cost to you.
+Refer to your plan's "Drug List" or contact our Member Help Team for coverage and cost-sharing details about specific vaccines.